 A good example could be the agricultural sector, which is under strain; more food is needed for a growing population and the change in weather due to global warming increases the risk of crop shortages and supply of natural resources, as well as an increase in high carbon emissions as a consequence of increased productivity.
 More capital is required to shift to a more sustainable economy – and this will imply important changes to key sectors such as agriculture, housing and transport.

-Retail and savings banks are committed to support fully the transition to a sustainable economy.
+Retail and savings banks in Europe and around the world stand committed to support fully the transition to a sustainable economy.
 Additionally, in our view, legislative initiatives should always include cost-benefit and impact analyses, pursuant to the better regulation principles, so as to ascertain that greening the economy is fully coherent with the social aims supported by retail banks.
 At the same time, we trust that decision makers know that some changes, such as updating IT infrastructure, reviewing risk assessments and reviewing financial advice, take time and additional resources to implement.
 Furthermore, some flexibility in the implementation of the new legislation would accelerate our move forward in supporting the economy to become more sustainable in the near future.

 Savings and retail banks are convinced that action is needed now and that they are especially well positioned to contribute to sustainable objectives, in particular strengthening social cohesion and tackling climate change.
-Done right, the transition to a sustainable economy may put Europe on the path of sustainable growth, proving the investments needed for current and future generations.
+Done right, the transition to a sustainable economy may put regions around the globle, including Europe, on the path of sustainable growth, proving the investments needed for current and future generations.
 For savings and retail banks this will imply playing an active role in financing energy savings and investments in renewable energy, funding new approaches to mobility, while ensuring the highest commitment to financial inclusion.